Galley: Modern Query Optimization for Sparse Tensor Programs: Introduction

-However, STCs require users to make a series of complex decisions to produce an \emph{efficient} implementation.
-First, the user needs to break their program into a sequence of aggregations.
-Suppose that the feature matrix in Ex.~\ref{ex:log_reg_1} is the result of a matrix multiplication, $X=A\cdot B$, and Eq.~\eqref{eq:log_reg_std} becomes $Y_i=\sigma(\sum_{jk}A_{il}B_{lj}\theta_j)$.
-The user must choose to sum over $j$ or $l$ first, resulting in vastly different runtimes~\cite{ahrens_autoscheduling_2022, zhang_gamma_2021}.
-Then, for each aggregate, the user needs to choose the output format, loop order, and iteration algorithm.
-Consider Fig~\ref{ex:stc_log_reg_program}.
-The user must choose the output format for the intermediate \texttt{R} (line 3).
-In this case, she chose a \texttt{Dense} format rather than a \texttt{Sparse} format which would be $\approx10\times$ slower.
+\begin{example} Consider Fig.~\ref{ex:stc_log_reg_program} which implements logistic regression inference in the language of Finch, an STC\cite{DBLP:journals/corr/abs-2404-16730}.
+Here, the user must choose the output format for the intermediate \texttt{R} (line 3).
+In this case, she chose a \texttt{Dense} rather than a \texttt{Sparse} format, which would be $\approx10\times$ slower.
 Then, the user chooses the loop order (lines 5-6).
-She chose $i$-then-$j$ which is asymptotically faster than $j$-then-$i$ because each out-of-order access to $X$ requires a full scan of the tensor.
-Lastly, she picks a merge algorithm for each loop that describes how to iterate through the non-zero indices (line 8).
-Here, $X$ is \texttt{iterated} through and each non-zero $j$ is \texttt{looked up} in $\theta$.
+In this case, she chose $i$-then-$j$, which is asymptotically faster than $j$-then-$i$ because each out-of-order access to $X$ requires a full scan of the tensor.
+Finally, the user picks a merge algorithm for each loop that describes how to iterate through the non-zero indices (line 8).
+Here, $X$ is \texttt{iterated} through, and each non-zero $j$ is \texttt{looked up} in $\theta$.
 If she chose to \texttt{iterate} through $\theta$, each inner loop would scan the entire vector.
-While STCs allow users to separate the algorithm from the data formats, the user is still responsible for optimizing her program to achieve good performance.
+Even for a simple kernel, these decisions represent a minefield of potential slowdowns. \end{example}